You Can Eat Anything You Want

 (A little bit of tacos is very good)

-the amount of meat cheese and tortilla and adjust how many you can eat
+Consider the amount of meat cheese and tortilla and adjust how many you can eat

 Of course it is better if you make it yourself.
 You will be pretty sure that your home cooked treat will be healthier than any mass produced, processed food you buy in a supermarket or take-away shop.